salidev82/salidev82/README.md

 Frontend Developer (React js)
 -----------------------------

-i\`ve be coding for 2 years and always exsidted to be learning new things in my stack
+I've been coding for 2 years and always excited to be learning new things in my stack.

 * 🌍  I'm based in Tehran
 * 🖥️  See my portfolio at [My Website](http://salarrezaee.ir)